nus-cs2103-AY1617S2/addressbook-level4/docs/UserGuide.md

 2. Does Suru sync my data across different devices?

-    **A**: Unfortunately, Suru currently does not sync your data across different devices.
-Alternatively, you can specify your save location in a synced folder (such as a dropbox folder) on your computer using the [`saveto`](#322-defining-save-destination-saveto-folder-path) command.
+    **A**: Unfortunately, Suru currently does not offer support to sync your data across different devices.
+Alternatively, you can specify your save location in a synced folder (such as a Dropbox folder) on your computer using the [`saveto`](#322-defining-save-destination-saveto-folder-path) command.
 Thereafter, simply use the [`loadfrom`](#323-defining-target-to-load-from-loadfrom-folder-path) command on your other device to retrieve your synchronized data.

 3. Does Suru require internet connectivity to work?